Daniil Utkin

-Daniil Pavlovich Utkin (Дании́л Па́влович У́ткин; born 12 October 1999) is a Russian football player.
-He plays as a central midfielder for FC Rostov and the Russia national team.
+Daniil Pavlovich Utkin (Дании́л Па́влович У́ткин; born 12 October 1999) is a Russian football player who plays as a central midfielder for Baltika Kaliningrad on loan from Rostov, and the Russia national team.

 Club career

-He made his Russian Professional Football League debut for FC Krasnodar-2 on 10 March 2018 in a game against FC Chayka Peschanokopskoye.
+Utkin made his Russian Professional Football League debut for Krasnodar-2 on 10 March 2018 in a game against Chayka Peschanokopskoye.

-He made his first appearance for the main squad of FC Krasnodar on 1 November 2018 in a Russian Cup game against FC Krylia Sovetov Samara.
+He made his first appearance for the main squad of Krasnodar on 1 November 2018 in a Russian Cup game against Krylia Sovetov Samara.

-He made his Russian Premier League debut for Krasnodar on 9 December 2018 in a game against FC Ufa as a 82nd-minute substitute for Viktor Claesson.
+He made his Russian Premier League debut for Krasnodar on 9 December 2018 in a game against Ufa as a 82nd-minute substitute for Viktor Claesson.

-On 11 June 2021, he joined FC Akhmat Grozny on loan until 31 May 2022.
+On 11 June 2021, he joined Akhmat Grozny on loan until 31 May 2022.

-On 16 June 2022, Utkin signed a four-year contract with FC Rostov.
+On 16 June 2022, Utkin signed a four-year contract with Rostov.

+On 11 September 2024, Utkin returned to Akhmat Grozny on loan.
+On 12 June 2025, he joined Baltika Kaliningrad on a season-long loan.

 International career

 Utkin was called up to the Russia national football team for the first time for a friendly against Kyrgyzstan in September 2022.
 He made his debut on 24 September 2022 in that game and scored the winning goal in the 89th minute.